DhruvPatel0401/DhruvPatel0401/README.md

 Greetings!
 I'm Dhruv Patel, a passionate and innovative developer with a knack for creating immersive web experiences👋

 # 💫 Professional Summary:
 Solution-oriented backend developer with a year of experience and a strong mathematical background.
 Recently delved into web3 development, gaining proficiency in Solana through Nas Academy.
 Python is my go-to language for crafting efficient solutions.
 I thrive on tackling new challenges and delivering results.
+I am currently working on backend development in Python with MySQL on a Linux environment.

 ## 🌐 To reach me: